-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

 86. To prescribe the restriction of its religious morality is to submit to the notion that we must acquiesce to the doctrinal teachings of a belief that mostly oppresses sex, as a libidinous sin.

-87. Submission to hypocrisy is as worse as the circumvention employed, by the hypocrite.
+87. Submission to the arguments of hypocrisy is as worse, as the circumvention employed by the unreasonable hypocrite.

 88. Whatever reason we base our criterion for sex is the actual asseveration of our awareness of its existential nature.